-Everyone's keen to share their baby-care advice, but you don't have to take every tip and trick on board.
-Here's which to keep and which to toss.
+Everyone's eager to share baby-care advice, but you should feel free to ignore outdated and unwanted suggestions.
+Find out which tips to keep and which to toss.

 While your family and friends are full of well-intentioned advice, it's possible that their pointers may lead you astray.
 Here are three outdated pieces of

 You spoil your baby when you pick him up too much.

 Newborns usually cry because they have a need.
 Whether it's a diaper change, a feeding, or just a cuddle, soothing your baby helps him feel secure and

 loved.
 Babies simply cannot be spoiled.
 In fact, the more consistent you are at meeting his needs before he's 6 months old, the less demanding your

 Keep the house quiet while your baby sleeps.
 As it turns out, babies are actually used to hearing background noise from their time spent in the womb.
 Go ahead and run the vacuum during naptime

 if you like.
 The humming of the machine may help ease your baby to sleep, and you can get some cleaning done while he rests.